Link's weapon of choice. Until he gets his bow, at least.

 - The Legend of Zelda: various boomerangs are available for Link throughout the series, used both in battle and puzzle-solving.
 Some boomerangs also carry over as one of Link's special attacks in the Super Smash Bros. series.

-- Ryu from the first Breath Of Fire can use boomerangs as his weapons.
+- Ryu from the first Breath of Fire can use boomerangs as his weapons.
+Unlike his normal swords, the boomerangs attack all enemies at once.

 - Boomerangs are also a weapon in Chrono Cross and are one of the few weapon types that can hit multiple enemies.